martin-beran/fpga/README.md

 - Implementation language is VHDL
 - Implementation is intended for a development kit containing Altera Cyclone IV EP4CE6E22C8N
+- Each project contains symlink `lib -> ../lib` in order to be able
+    - to add paths for each used LIBRARY as `lib/LIBRARY` with "Use project's relative path" in "Settings / Libraries"
+    - to add library files to the project using relative paths

 ## lib